CDAResearchTeam/CancerDetectionAnalysis/README.md

 # CancerDetectionAnalysis
-Cancer Detection Analysis project, University of Hildesheim.
+Cancer Detection Analysis project, University of Hildesheim (Germany).

 Refer to the notebook or the paper for detailed information.